What Do Special Education Teachers Do?

 These include:

-• Differentiated Instruction: Tailoring lessons based on student needs and learning styles.
+• Differentiated Instruction: Tailoring lessons based on student needs and learning preferences

-• Assistive Technology: Incorporating tools such as speech-to-text software and adaptive keyboards.
+• Assistive Technology: Incorporating tools such as digital graphic organizers, interactive white boards, speech-to-text

 The ability to remain flexible and responsive is essential, as students’ needs may shift over time.